attilasomogyi/long-term-relationship-agreement/README.rst

 Partners may work together to find a compromise or solution that addresses the concerns of both parties.

+   This means that in a long-term relationship, partners may work together to find a compromise or solution that addresses the concerns of both parties.
+This can include finding a middle ground, making concessions or finding a solution that addresses the needs of both partners.
+This approach is important when there are differences of opinions, goals or preferences that may be causing strain in the relationship.
+By working together to find a compromise or solution, it can help to ensure that both parties feel heard and respected in the relationship, and can help to prevent misunderstandings or hurt feelings.
+It can also help to maintain a healthy balance between the needs of the relationship and the needs of each individual.
+By working together to find a compromise or solution, it can also help to build trust and understanding between the partners and can foster a deeper level of intimacy and connection in the long-term.
+It can also help to create a sense of shared purpose and identity within the relationship and can help to foster a deeper level of respect and admiration for one another.

 Financial Sanctions
 ~~~~~~~~~~~~~~~~~~~